-(Best months for planting Pumpkin in Australia - temperate regions)
+(Best months for growing Pumpkin in Australia - temperate regions)

 September: Frost tender